The Loch (TV series): Home media

 The Netherlands also released the series on DVD in May 2017, a month before the series premiered in the UK.
 In both countries, the series was aired under its original title of Loch Ness.

 Reception

 The series received mixed reviews, featuring a Metacritic score of 67 out of 100, indicating "generally favorable reviews".
-On another review aggregator website, Rotten Tomatoes, the series shows an average critic score of 64 per cent.
+On another review aggregator website, Rotten Tomatoes, the series reported a 64% approval rating based on 14 critic reviews.
+The website's critics consensus reads, "Derivative yet still intriguing, Loch Ness [The Loch] delivers an uneven first season that suffers in comparison to superior series while hinting at greater potential."
 It was released on DVD in the United Kingdom on 17 July 2017.